-- 1. Remove ice packs from freezer and let them sit at room temperature for about 30 minutes before drying them and placing them in vaccine carrier. - 2.
+- 1. Remove ice packs from freezer and let them sit at room temperature for about 30 minutes before drying them and placing them in vaccine carrier (This is called " CONDITIONING"). - 2.
 Place the ice packs along each side of the vaccine carrier. - 3.
 Place OPV, measles/mumps/rubella vaccine and BCG at the bottom of the vaccine carrier. - 4.
-Place Pentavalent, DTP and TT at the top of the vaccine carrier.
-Do not let vials touch the ice packs.
-Place cardboard around ice pack to protect vaccine from freezing. - 5.
+Place Pentavalent, IPV, DTP and TT at the top of the vaccine carrier.
+Do not let vials touch the ice packs. - 5.
 Make sure that the vaccine carrier is tightly shut.